-An infectious disease is caused by the presence of certain microorganisms in the body.
+Certain microorganisms in the body cause infectious disease.
 Infectious diseases may or may not be communicable or in a contagious state.

 The district may control diseases in a contagious state by excluding the student from the classroom or by referring the student for medical attention.
-Staff members must advise the school nurse and principal or designee when a student exhibits symptom of an infectious disease based on the criteria outlined in this procedure.
+Staff members must advise the school nurse and principal or designee when a student exhibits symptoms of an infectious disease based on the criteria outlined in this procedure.
 Staff should provide the school nurse, principal or designee with as much health information as is known about the case in a timely manner so that appropriate action can be initiated.
-(See infectious disease control guide for school staff).
+(See OSPI’s Infectious Disease Control Guide for School Staff).

 Cluster of Cases

-The occurrence of any generalized (covering greater than 75% of the body) rash with or without fever, cough, runny nose, and reddened eyes in a school must be reported immediately to the school nurse who will in turn report as necessary to the local health department.
+The occurrence of any generalized (covering greater than 75 percent of the body) rash with or without fever, cough, runny nose and reddened eyes in a school must be reported immediately to the school nurse who will in turn report as necessary to the local health department.
 Localized rash cases diagnosed as unrelated to a contagious disease, such as diaper rash, poison oak, etc. need not be reported.
 In addition to rash illnesses, any unusual cluster of infectious disease must be reported to the school nurse, who will report to the local health jurisdiction as necessary.

-The length of absence from school for a student ill from a contagious disease is determined by the directions given in the infectious disease control guide or instructions provided by the health care provider, or instructions from the local health officer.
+The length of absence from school for a student ill from a contagious disease is determined by the directions given in the OSPI’s Infectious Disease Control Guide for School Staff or instructions provided by the student’s licensed health care provider (LHP) and/or instructions from the local health officer.

 Reporting at Building Level

-A student with a diagnosed reportable disease will be reported by the school principal or designee to the local health officer (or state health officer if local health officer is not available) as per schedule.
+A student with a diagnosed notifiable condition will be reported by the school principal or designee to the local health officer (or state health officer if local health officer is not available) as per schedule.

-A. Call the parent/guardian or emergency phone number to advise them of the signs and symptoms;
+- Notify the parent/guardian or emergency contact to advise them of the signs and symptoms.

-C. Keep the student isolated but observed until the parent/guardian arrives; and
+- Keep the student isolated but observed until the parent/guardian arrives;

 First Aid Procedures